 All of these materials are what is known as 'mineral' surfaces, which means they are porous.
 The more porous a surface, the more water it can absorb and hold within the material.
 Due to this porosity, these mineral surfaces can become saturated with water over time, which can lead to a wide variety of problems, both with the performance and appearance of the surface.

 Exterior wood in particular is highly porous, meaning it will uptake a large amount of water if left untreated.
-Not only this, but wood as a natural mineral surface is highly suspectible to damage due to its structure, meaning while all mineral surfaces suffer from weathering, exterior wood will be particularly at risk.
+Not only this, but wood as a natural mineral surface is highly susceptible to damage due to its structure, meaning while all mineral surfaces suffer from weathering, exterior wood will be particularly at risk.

 Exposure to moisture can impact wood in a number of ways.
 Firstly, when wood is saturated with moisture, it can lead to shrinking and swelling, caused by the moisture content within the wood creating movement.
 This movement in turn can lead to the timber warping and splitting the grain of the timber.
-This not only can be an aesthetic issue, but will also allow more moisture to enter the timber, worsening the effects weathering can have on the logs.
+This not only can be an aesthetic issue but will also allow more moisture to enter the timber, worsening the effects weathering can have on the logs.

 Secondly, wood can also become damaged through rotting, caused by a fungus that eats away at the timber.
 This leads to the material losing its strength, causing parts to split off from the main structure of the timber.
 This fungus requires high moisture conditions, which is why rotting generally occurs on highly saturated wood that has been exposed to high levels of moisture for an extended period of time.

 Aside from damage to the wood, moisture also leads to aesthetic issues on the wood, such as discolouration and organic growth.
 Organic growth, which includes mildew, algae and moss, thrives in the same way as wet rot in high moisture environments.
-Once the organic growth attachs itself to the grain of the wood, it will spread over-time, eventually leading to large parts of the wood being engulfed in organic matter.
+Once the organic growth attaches itself to the grain of the wood, it will spread over-time, eventually leading to large parts of the wood being engulfed in organic matter.

 Rotting, organic growth and shrinkage will all cause problems for exterior wood until the source of the moisture is prevented, which is why addressing the source of the moisture is crucial for protecting outdoor timber.